Cost is understandably one of the biggest concerns about higher education. College is a major investment for students and, often, their parents.

 Don’t let the sticker price of a college degree scare you.
 A majority of students receive some type of financial assistance to help offset higher education expenses.

 About 85 percent of undergraduate students qualify for federal and/or state financial aid – including grants, scholarships, work-study, and student loans.
-The U.S. Department of Higher Education and Missouri Department of Higher Education award millions of dollars in financial aid each year to students in Missouri.
+The U.S. Department of Higher Education and Missouri Department of Higher Education & Workforce Development award millions of dollars in financial aid each year to students in Missouri.

 To qualify for most financial aid, students – and often their parents – must complete the FAFSA or Free Application for Federal Student Aid.
 You can estimate the amount of federal student aid your child could receive by visiting FAFSA4caster.ed.gov.